lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    }
 ~~~~

-To indicate usage of the agreeMAC or encryptedKey choices, the pvno cmp2021(3) MUST be used.
+When using agreeMAC or encryptedKey choices, the pvno cmp2021(3) MUST be used.
 Details on the usage of the protocol version number (pvno) are described in {{sect-7}}.

 ##### Inclusion of the Private Key
 {: id="sect-5.2.8.3.1"}